-&lt;sup>2 In the case of a new Expert not bringing a Test Project, they can participate in the Test Project selection and 30% change vote if they have passed the Expert Fest and the Jury agrees to allow the new Expert to participate.
+2 In the case of a new Expert not bringing a Test Project, they can participate in the Test Project selection and 30% change vote if they have passed the Expert Note: There is no differentiation between an Expert who is participating in their first Competition and an Expert who has participated before.

+Test and the Jury agrees to allow the new Expert to participate.

-An Expert without a Competitor has same rights and responsibilities as an Expert with a Competitor.
+&lt;sup>3 An Expert without a Competitor has same rights and responsibilities as an Expert with a Competitor.